 I've had a ball collecting and baking recipes for traditional gluten free cakes over the last 25 years, and my many tasters and gluten free friends have been after me to put them into a book.
 So here it is.
 Yes, it's finally done, and available for everybody!

-This is the book I wish I had when I switched to living gluten free.
+when I switched to living gluten free.

 In the eBook are recipes for all the famous gluten free cakes listed above, and more, as well as many non-famous but treasured recipes of many countries and traditions.

 The recipes are grouped by ingredients.
 The main categories are:

 Part 1: Grain-Free Cakes These include many varieties of flourless cake made with nuts, as well as flourless chocolate cakes and cakes made from potatoes, beans, and cassava.
 A few examples:

 Part 2: Cakes With Grains These cakes contain rice, corn, quinoa or amaranth.

 Each of Parts 1 and 2 are divided into cakes with nuts and cakes without nuts, for people who have nut allergies.
 And chocolate is sectioned out too.

 Part 3 is a collection of fillings and toppings, divided into dairy and non-dairy in case you are sensitive.